Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 The Correspondence by Topic subseries contains letters and attachments primarily related to Burns's work in academia, politics, and the private sector.
 Finally, the Correspondence to Mrs. Helen Burns subseries contains letters written by prominent figures such as Richard Nixon, Ronald Reagan, and Mamie Eisenhower to Burns's wife, Helen, both during his life and after his death.

-The great majority of the Burns papers are in English, but there are a few items in French and German.
+The great majority of the Burns papers are in English, but there are roughly ten items in German and a few items in French and Russian (Cyrillic script).

 Collection is open for research.
 However, originals of high-value correspondence are restricted except for use under direct staff supervision.
 Patrons should use either CD-ROM surrogates or photocopies of originals.